 Jennifer has worked at MultiLingual since issue #6 in 1994 when there was a staff of four and no website.
 When she’s not at the office you’ll find her traveling with her husband, gardening, birding or out exploring beautiful north Idaho.

-Choosing an eclectic and nomadic way of life versus university and a career, a very winding and diverse path brought Kendra to Sandpoint in 1998 and the MultiLingual team in 2000.
-Using experience from instructional design and technical communication consulting and a brief time at Sandpoint magazine, she became the news and events liaison for Multilingual and took on the challenge of getting the company involved in the social media craze.
-The popular Twitter account @MultiLingualMag is one of Kendra’s products.
-Working at the Sandpoint Library is a passion only surpassed by sharing stories over wine with good friends.
+Choosing an eclectic and nomadic way of life versus university and a career, Kendra ended up in Sandpoint in 1998 and became part of the MultiLingual team in 2000.
+She became the news and events liaison and took on the challenge of getting the company involved in the social media craze by starting the Twitter account @MultiLingualMag.
+She also works at the Sandpoint Library.

 Marjolein Groot Nibbelink